GDGYangon/gdg-yangon-devfest/app/posts/2015-08-17-call-for-papers.markdown

 ### 01:00 pm - 03:00 pm

-Room 2 - Code Labs 1
+Room 2 - Web Code Labs will be run by folks from [JS Myanmar](https://www.facebook.com/groups/node.js.myanmar).
+You will need to register at http://goo.gl/forms/yxSqdb3cTm

-Room 3 - Code Labs 2
+Room 3 - Android Code Labs will be run by folks from [Myanmar Android User Group](https://www.facebook.com/groups/MyanmarAndroidUserGroup/)
+You will need to register at http://goo.gl/forms/q0d2Ryaz5f

 <hr>